 So the moment has finally come: you are seriously considering purchasing your own KitchenAid stand mixer.
 With most 5-quart models ringing in around $300 (and that doesn't even include the trendy accessories, like the spiralizer), it can put an unpleasant dent in your budget, or even stop you from buying it all.

-If you're about to end your search for the perfect mixer because of the price tag, let's talk about certified refurbished models.
+If you're about to end your search for the perfect KitchenAid mixer because of the price tag, let's talk about certified refurbished models.

-What is Certified Refurbished?
+What Is Certified Refurbished?

 Refurbished gets a bad rep, and can bring up images of your first apartment with a collection of things that are falling apart.
 However, certified refurbished is a term you'll commonly see when shopping appliances for the home.
 In the case of KitchenAid stand mixers, what does it mean when something is certified refurbished?

 Essentially, a refurbished mixer is one that might have been gently used at one time, or come from the factory with a minor flaw, but has been restored fully to its former glory.
 Refurbished KitchenAid products are thoroughly inspected to ensure their functionality is up to par, if not higher.

 And when you consider the myriad of reasons someone might send a KitchenAid back to the stores, there's a high possibility that the returned model wasn't even taken out of its original packaging at all.

 Per LifeHacker, here are a few reasons for labeling a product as refurbished:

 Shipping or exterior damage: Minor scratches or dents to the product during shipment would force a retailer to return it to the manufacturer and put on the refurbish checkout lane

 Demo units: Demonstration units used at trade shows, retail stores, or product reviewers may be repackaged as refurbished items.